bjelicamarko/rusty/README.md

 **Project architecture:**

-Everything is the same except that instead of the LR parser, the **CLR parser** is now used.
+Everything is the same except that instead of the LR parser, the **GLR parser** is now used.

 **Grammar:**